G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global homotopy theory via diagram spaces

 \begin{thm} {positive G-global model structure@positive $G$-global model structure!on G-II-SSet@on $\cat{$\bm G$-$\bm{\mathcal I}$-SSet}$|textbf} {G-global model structure@$G$-global model structure!positive|seeonly{positive $G$-global model structure}} There is a unique cofibrantly generated model structure on $\cat{$\bm G$-$\bm{\mathcal I}$-SSet}$ with weak equivalences the $G$-global weak equivalences and generating cofibrations the maps

-for $n\ge 0$, finite groups $H$, homomorphisms $\phi\colon H\to G$ and \emph{non-empty} finite faithful $H$-sets $A$.
+for $n\ge 0$, finite groups $H$, homomorphisms $\phi\colon H\to G$, and \emph{non-empty} finite faithful $H$-sets $A$.
 We call this the \emph{positive $G$-global model structure}.
 It is combinatorial, simplicial, proper, and filtered colimits in it are homotopical.
-Moreover, a $G$-$\mathcal I$-simplicial set $X$ is fibrant if and only if $X(A)$ is fibrant in the $\mathcal G_{\Sigma_A,G}$-equivariant model structure for all \emph{non-empty} $A$ and $X$ is \emph{positively static} {static!positive|seeonly{positively static}} in the sense that $X(i)\colon X(A)\to X(B)$ is a $\mathcal G_{\Sigma_A,G}$-weak equivalence for any injection $i\colon A\to B$ of \emph{non-empty} finite sets.
+Moreover, its fibrant objects are precisely the positively static positively level fibrant ones.

 Finally, the identity adjunction $\cat{$\bm G$-$\bm{\mathcal I}$-SSet}_{\textup{positive $G$-global}}\rightleftarrows\cat{$\bm G$-$\bm{\mathcal I}$-SSet}_{\textup{$G$-global}}$ is a Quillen equivalence. \end{thm}